 Heather Jystad is an AmeriCorps VISTA member with Sharing Kindness.
 She has a career background in human resources and volunteer coordinating, and an Associate of Arts in sociology with a focus on childhood poverty.
 Heather holds certificates from INELDA (International End of Life Doula Association) and the Conscious Dying Institute as a Conscious Dying Coach, Sacred Passage Doula and Pediatric Death Doula.
 The death of her youngest daughter to drug and alcohol poisoning brought to her to this work.
 She is passionate about being present with death, grief and loss, and believes these things should not be hidden, but part of our everyday lives.
 Heather is the wife of a high school math teacher, mother of four, stepmother of two, and grandmother to six.
 She likes yoga, meditating, photography, reading, baking, hiking, traveling and a good cup of tea.

 Staff - Digital Marketing Manager

 Lannan is a local freelance writer, editor and social media manager whose work has appeared in magazines and newspapers throughout Massachusetts and New England.
-After earning her bachelor’s degree from Emmanuel College in Boston, she worked as a general news reporter for The Enterprise newspapers on the Upper Cape, then as the digital content manager for the former Hyannis-based Lighthouse Media Solutions, where she became the editor-in-chief of Falmouth Magazine.
 As digital marketing manager, Lannan curates content on the Sharing Kindness website and social media pages, sharing the nonprofit’s message and promoting its work in suicide, grief and mental health awareness and support.
-In the summer, you’ll also find her in the window of Seafood Sam’s: Fish on the Fly, a food truck run by her and her husband, Brian.
+In the summer, you’ll also find her in the window of Seafood Sam’s: Fish on the Fly, a food truck run by her and her husband.